If you were in a car accident, would you stand outside the car near passing traffic?

 Being aware and observant of your surroundings could save you from a lot of trouble.
 It might even save your life.
 It sounds so simple, but is so often neglected.

-Meanwhile, listen to yesterday’s interview with Dennis Evers on DestinySurvival Radio for March 22, 2012.
-You may have seen his guest post here at DestinySurvival a few weeks ago about his experience with National Geographic’s “Doomsday Preppers.”
+Meanwhile, listen to my conversation with Dennis Evers on DestinySurvival Radio for March 22, 2012.
+You may have seen his guest post about his experience with National Geographic’s “Doomsday Preppers.”
 If you missed it, view it here.

 Dennis’s book is one you should have in your survival library.
 It’s worth having all the useful info you can if it helps you and your loved ones survive.